Harvesting Cistus Ladanifer

 How much oil can we extract from a single Cistus Ladanifer plant?

 The problem with Cistus Ladanifer essential oil is that in order to produce a single litre of it, one needs between 1,000 and 2,000 kilograms of fresh plant material depending on the time of year.
 This means that the yield for steam distilling Cistus Ladanifer essential oil is very low (around 0,1%).
 Unfortunately, due to the nature of the terrain and the characteristics of the plant, a mechanised harvest is not possible.
 We also ensure we undertake any harvesting in a sustainable manner by rotating the fields and never completely stripping a plant, even though the plant is in no danger of becoming endangered.
 This way we can keep plants turning over and producing new leaves year after year.
 Taking this all into account, the price of many Cistus Ladanifer products appear adequately justified.

 How can one go about harvesting Cistus Ladanifer?

-If you should ever harvest Cistus Ladanifer on your own, there is one important safety advice to give: due to the deadly wildfires in 2017, the Portuguese government has increased its efforts in promoting and controlling a proper management of the forests and rural areas; many land owners have been compliant and have cleaned their lands.
-And lots of these lands are (or were) covered with Cistus Ladanifer.
-One of the most common way to cut Cistus shrubs is using Brush Cutters.
-But this method often leaves the root intact and in the ground; and sticking out of it are the sharp remains of the Cistustrunk; always use shoes with a thick and resistant sole or there is a serious risk of injuring your foot.
+If you should ever harvest Cistus Ladanifer on your own, you should note that due to the deadly wildfires in 2017, the Portuguese government has increased its efforts in promoting and controlling proper management of the forests and rural areas.
+As such, many landowners have since cleared their lands, which means they’ve also cleared a lot of Cistus Ladanifer plants.
+If you still want to set about finding Cistus Ladanifer plants to harvest on your own, one of the most common ways to do so is to cut Cistus Ladanifer shrubs is using brush cutters.
+The downside to this method is that it leaves the root intact and in the ground.
+From this root spring the sharp remains of the Cistus Ladanifer trunk, so it’s imperative you always wear shoes with a thick and resistant sole to mitigate the risk of serious injury.